-Libraries are projecting an underspend of £39k.
-There are staffing underspends of £69k as a result of vacancies, however, £18k of the underspend will be used to offset the cost of implementing Openplus at Cowbridge and Llantwit Libraries and the provision of card payment machines in Libraries and software purchases of £12k.
+Libraries are projecting an underspend of £47k.
+There are staffing underspends of £87k as a result of vacancies.
+It had been anticipated that £18k of the underspend would be used to offset the cost of implementing Openplus at Cowbridge and Llantwit Libraries and the provision of card payment machines in Libraries and software purchases of £12k.
+However, due to the COVID 19 pandemic Openplus will not be installed this financial year and it is therefore proposed that £30k is transferred into the Libraries reserves to fund this project during 2021/22. £10k will also be spent on the transformation of Penarth Library.

-Adult Community Learning -The service is currently projecting that it will outturn with an underspend of £64k.
-Vale Courses are projecting a £44k deficit due to COVID-19.
-Welsh Government have provided funding for loss of income however from September some classes will take place on ZOOM with reduced class sizes when centres open and possibly only 45% of provision will take place.
-The Get Back On Track programme is currently projecting a favourable variance of £63k due to staffing underspends and additional Cardiff and Vale College (CAVC) funding for skills@work.
-The CAVC Franchise is projecting a £14k underspend from the staffing budget.
-The CAVC Skills Development programme will also underspend by £31k.
+Adult Community Learning -The service is currently projecting that it will outturn with an underspend of £75k after transferring £37k to reserves.
+Vale Courses are projecting a £44k deficit.
+WG have provided funding for loss of income for quarter 1 and 2.
+The Get Back On Track programme is currently projecting a favourable variance of £76k due to staffing underspends and additional Cardiff and Vale College (CAVC) funding for skills@work.
+The CAVC Franchise is projecting a £13k underspend from the staffing budget.
+The CAVC Skills Development programme will also underspend by £30k.
+Welsh for Adults is due to underspend by £37k and it is proposed that this is transferred into reserves at year end.
+The reserve will be used to cover increasing costs and any potential future redundancy costs in light of the static/reduced grant over the 3 year contract and any possible grant claw back due to reduced enrolment numbers.